cecpk/RocketMAD/docs/basic-install/index.rst

 Prerequisites
 *************

-Follow one of the guides below to get the basic prerequisites installed:
+Follow the guide below to get the basic prerequisites installed:

- * :doc:`osx`
- * :doc:`windows`
  * :doc:`linux`

 You will also need a MySQL server installed: